2

 Flywheel weight is another key spec you’ll want to pay attention to because it relates directly to how smooth the operation of the elliptical is going to feel.

-Just like in spin bikes, most home ellipticals utilize a weighted flywheel to provide the resistance.
+Just like in indoor cycles, most home ellipticals utilize a weighted flywheel to provide the resistance.

-And when it comes to flywheels, heavier is considered better.
-This is because the extra weight builds more momentum as the flywheel spins.
+And when it comes to flywheels, heavier is considered better – mostly because the extra weight builds more momentum as the flywheel spins.

 This added momentum helps the flywheel (and the pedals attached to it) spin, which reduces any lag between pedal strokes.